vue-avengers/vue-composable-utils/docs/composable-utils/useBind.md

 # :sparkles: useBind

-> `useBind` is a function that allows you to have state variables in functional components.
+> `useBind` is a function that binds data into component

 ## :convenience_store: State